PGA-dev/Calculator/README.md

 - wrapped cleanup inside of window call at the end

 I appreciated using a key mapping approach, passing the general DOM get as a class driven input filter for button content, rather than individual id's relating to each button.
 I think that the CSS was pretty useful in making the calculator itself, more readable and useable; the shadowing was great to give some depth to the calculator body and the buttons.
 Finally, and esthetically speaking, I used a light/dark toggle to play about some small amount with the CSS appearance and shadowing; a small nod to my appreciation of the CSS lessons I keep pursuing.
-My light/dark icons were thanks to a fellow dev vydroz: https://codepen.io/vydroz/pen/jOGywpO His approach  was much more involved for the JS calculator itself, but there were some sweet icons to use...lol
+My light/dark icons were thanks to a fellow JS dev [vydroz](https://codepen.io/vydroz/pen/jOGywpO), and while his approach was much more involved for the JS calculator itself, containing history and outside links and a bunch of fun regex approaches,there were some sweet icons, and a good idea for some of the basics on light/dark to use...lol

 ### Hours Worked: